CompAndSave/hugo-decap-cas/content/posts/pocket-size-printers-reality-or-a-figment-of-the-imagination.md

 #### **Price:**

 The KODAK Step Instant Printer is available on Amazon for $69.99.
-You can purchase it [here](https://www.amazon.com/dp/B08529TZMC).

 | Pros | Cons |
 | --- | --- |